kubewharf/kubeadmiral/docs/quickstart.md

 This guide will cover:

-* [Installation](#installation): different ways to setup and run the KubeAdmiral control plane.
+* [Installation](#installation): running KubeAdmiral against a local federation of fake clusters.
 * [Managing Kubernetes resources](#managing-kubernetes-resources): basic example of propgating a Deployment resource.

 ## Installation

-This section lists different ways to setup and run the KubeAdmiral control plane.
-To learn how to join a new cluster to an existing KubeAdmiral control plane, please refer to our [docs](./cluster-joining.md).

-### For development and testing

-If you wish to develop KubeAdmiral or simply see how it works, you can easily bootstrap a KubeAdmiral control plane in your local machine.
+If you wish to develop KubeAdmiral or simply see how it works, you can easily bootstrap a KubeAdmiral control plane on your local machine.

-#### Prerequisites
+### Prerequisites

 Ensure that the following programs are installed: